 3 Disgusting Dog Behaviors and Where They Come From

 Some behaviors of domestic dogs don’t make sense to the average viewer.
-Especially those disgusting dog behaviors that I’d rather not have dealt with.
-But when we know the reason behind the action we are no longer average.
+But when we know the reason behind the behavior we are no longer average.

 1. Rolling in the deep shit